 Even More Winter Science Activities for Preschoolers

-Little Bins for Little Hands has a fun wintery twist on baking soda and vinegar experiments with a wintery twist!
+Try this fun wintery twist on baking soda and vinegar experiments with a wintery twist!
 Toddlers and preschoolers alike would love touching the strange fuzzy bubbles.

-Carrots are Orange has an entire preschool unit study based around the scientific study of animals’ winter habits.
+Her is an entire preschool unit study based around the scientific study of animals’ winter habits.
 Even my 8-year-old would love learning about how different animals do different things during the winter!

 If you don’t live in a snowy area (we rarely get snow), your preschoolers will love helping you may this faux-snow dough from Huckleberry Love.